 The trick will be straightforward.
 First, choose the column chart from the Excel chart types and set its values so that the smallest displayable value is 0 and the largest is 100.
 The range will represent our scale.

-The goal here we aim to make a battery chart, so let’s find a battery shape that is a frame; the inside part of the battery is transparent.
+The goal is to make a battery chart, so let’s find a battery shape that is a frame; the inside part of the battery is transparent.
 We will place the column chart behind this exactly in the position so that the frame covers the chart.
 So it will appear that the shape and the diagram form unity.

 Finally, insert a textbox that will display the current value.
 After that, we set the background of the textbox transparent.
 Get the example.